Bloodlines - Preview

-Abbi watched as his face turned to sheer agony from the piercing blow and he withered away to dust right before her eyes.
+Abbi watched as his face turned to sheer agony from the piercing blow as his heart burst like the water from a balloon, exploding blood all over Abbi, and then he withered away to dust right before her eyes.

 “That’ll teach you,” she said and stood, watching the blood drip off her hands and face.
 “Ugh!” she complained when she saw the blood on her favorite jeans.
 “Another pair… ruined.”

 Jack pulled up in the Sheriff’s SUV just then, and Abbi had absolutely no idea what she was going to tell him about the bloody mess.